BikS2013/bUtility/docs/butility.ReverseProxy.md

 ###Initialization
 Creates a reverse proxy that routes requests from source url to target url using HttpClient.
-Accepts a function (GetClient below) that returns an HttpClient.
-Such client must have been preconfigured from the calling app.
-This function must never return new HttpClient().
+Accepts a function (e.g. GetClient below) that returns an HttpClient.
+The client must have been preconfigured from the calling app.
+This function should never return a new instance of the HttpClient.

 webApiDestinationUrl => source url webApiDestinationUrl => destination url